tromp/ChessPositionRanking/README.md

 While the original 1 million sample was generated with version 1.1 of the Haskell package System.Random, use of the newer 1.2 revision produces a completely different 1m sample testRnd1mFENs-1.2
 We also let Texel analyze that as Texel.in.95544, and with 12 positions left to resolve manually, obtain estimate 4.85304e+44 +- 3.9004e+42 at 95% confidence.

-Combining the two independent samples into a bigger 2-million yiels the best estimate 4.82193e+44 +- 2.74973e+42 at 95% confidence.
+Combining the two independent samples into a bigger 2-million yields the best estimate 4.82193e+44 +- 2.74973e+42 at 95% confidence.

 # Related Work